 This is the central point of Marrakech, the Djemaa El-Fna Square, with La Koutubia mosque on the clouds background.

 We’ve got some rainy days in Marrakech.
 The first thing I’ve bought here was an umbrella.
 I took this photo in the park in front of La Koutubia mosque.
-Unfortunately, La Koutubia isn’t open to tourists who aren’t Muslim.
+Unfortunately, La Koutubia isn’t open to tourists who aren’t Muslim, but you can still take some gorgeous photos around it.

 Even though it doesn’t accept visitors, La Koutubia is a very beautiful building.
-Get here by the golden hour and you’ll take some amazing shots.
+Get here by the golden hour and you’ll capture some amazing shots.

 I’ve seen so many travelers wondering about safety in Marrakech and in Morocco, in general.
 You have nothing to fear, people!
 It is as safe as can be, at least in the areas I’ve visited.